 Art Deco in the 1930s: Streamline Moderne and Depression Deco

 Alas, all good things must come to an end, and the stock market crash of 1929 brought the Jazz Age to a crashing halt as well.
 The start of the Great Depression essentially marked the end of the Art Deco period in Europe, but it was to continue in the United States through the 1930s.
-As styles do, Art Deco evolved, at least in part as a response to the economic conditions of the 30s.
+As styles do, Art Deco evolved, at least in part, as a response to the economic conditions of the 30s.
 This second phase of Art Deco is sometimes called Streamline Moderne or Depression Deco.
 It bore many of the same stylistic hallmarks of the Art Deco design of the 1920s, but with some refinements.

-During the depravation of the Great Depression, opulence no longer reined.
+During the deprivation of the Great Depression, opulence no longer reined.
 However, Americans still desired glamor, as an escape from the news of the day; this ushered in the Golden Age of Hollywood.
 Optimism and modernism were still in vogue, but the aesthetic of Streamline Moderne was pared down and more minimalist.

 This transition can be readily seen in the clothing of the 1930s.
 The sequined shift dresses worn by the flappers of the Roaring 20s were no longer in vogue.
-Hemlines dropped back down and the dresses were unadorned.
+Hemlines dropped back down, and the dresses were unadorned.
 Slinky and sleek silk charmeuse or draped satins were the fabrics of choice for 1930s screen sirens, such as those by Coco Chanel.
 Some really interesting Art Deco shapes were often included in the seaming of the fabric, such as triangular insets or chevron designs.
 The dresses of the second phase of Art Deco were less ostentatious than those of the Jazz Age, but they exuded a cool sophistication.

 Architecturally, the pinnacle of Depression Deco would have to be the buildings of Miami Beach.
-Built in the 1930s, the hotels and residences in Miami Beach showcase the pared down style of the Streamline Moderne movement.
+Built in the 1930s, the hotels and residences in Miami Beach showcase the pared-down style of the Streamline Moderne movement.
 The buildings are cleaner with far less ornamentation than the Chrysler Building.
 They feature the same fascination with geometry and repetition of form that marked the early stages of Art Deco, but with smoother lines.
-Rounded corners are another signature of Depression Deco, not only in architecture, but in all manner of industrial design and household goods as well.
+Rounded corners are another signature of Depression Deco, not only in architecture but in all manner of industrial design and household goods as well.
 To put it another way, all of the unique qualities of Streamline Moderne can be perfectly summed up by one 1930s Bakelite radio.

-Enduring Legacy Of Art Deco Style
+Enduring Legacy of Art Deco Style

 The wonderful thing about the Art Deco movement is that it has withstood the test of time.
 No less breathtaking today than it was in 1925, the designs of the Art Deco period were extremely influential on the art and architecture that was to follow.
-Even today, the jewelry that was created in the Style Moderne is still very popular, and is highly collectable.
+Even today, the jewelry that was created in the Style Moderne is still very popular and is highly collectible.
 From the diamond and platinum link bracelet worth tens of thousands of dollars to the humble Bakelite bangles snapped up at flea markets, Art Deco jewelry is among the most instantly recognizable and the most desired.
-The stand-out monuments to the Machine Age, such as the Chrysler Building are some of the most famous and iconic buildings ever built, and they continue to have the power to impress and fascinate.
-The optimistic modernity expressed in the soaring lines and geometry of Art Deco perfectly capture the spirit of progress in the United States and in nations around the world.
+The stand-out monuments to the Machine Age, such as the Chrysler Building, are some of the most famous and iconic buildings ever built, and they continue to have the power to impress and fascinate.
+The optimistic modernity expressed in the soaring lines and geometry of Art Deco perfectly captures the spirit of progress in the United States and in nations around the world.